glennkmitchell/architecture-center/docs/microservices/tactical-ddd.md

 The Delivery Scheduler service also depends on two services from other bounded contexts, namely Accounts and Drone Management.

 ## Mapping the tactical patterns to REST APIs

 Patterns like entity, aggregate, and value object are designed to place certain constraints on the objects in your domain model.
 For example, value objects are meant to be immutable.
-In many discussions of DDD, the patterns are modeled using OO language concepts like constructors
+In many discussions of DDD, the patterns are modeled using OO language concepts like constructors or property getters and setters.

 For example, here is a TypeScript implementation of a value object.
 The properties are declared to be read-only, so the only way to modify a Location is to create a new one.
-The properties are validated at the time the object is created.
+The properties are validated when the object is created.

 ```ts
 export class Location {